Geo-Targeted Traffic Routing

 Core Implementation Considerations:

-• DNS TTL limitations versus edge middleware flexibility
+- DNS TTL limitations versus edge middleware flexibility for failover speed

-• Data residency compliance mandates (GDPR, CCPA, LGPD)
+- Data residency compliance mandates (GDPR, CCPA, LGPD) and where to enforce them

 Architecture & Routing Strategy Selection